will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{cases}
 $$

-Doesn't the same argument apply here?
-That is, why can't we say that $$T_1$$ and $$T_2$$ serializable for the same reason as in the ROA scenario?
-Again, the problem here is that with "blind writes" there isn't a formal way to define these type of anomalies without resorting to explicit, operation level "update" semantics.
-In the state transformer model, Fekete's write skew example is more accurately represented as:
+It seems the same argument would apply here.
+That is, why can't we say that $$T_1$$ and $$T_2$$ serializable for the same reason as in the ROA scenario, even though this is claimed to exhibit a "write skew" anomaly?
+Again, the problem here is that with "blind writes" there isn't a precise way to define these type of anomalies without resorting to explicit, operation level "update" semantics.
+In the state transformer model, Fekete's write skew example would more accurately be represented as:

 $$
 T_1: